This is a guest post.

 All opinions in this post are that of the guest author and not those of his employer.

 One of the first questions I get asked by people who find out I changed careers to become a nurse is, “What did you do before?”
 When I tell them I was a journalist, among other things, they think I’m crazy to go into nursing.
 Long story short, I was burned out.
 I didn’t feel like I was making a difference and it was time for a change.

-Nursing as a Second Career, Bring Life Experience to Nursing Profession
+Nursing as a Second Career, Bringing Life Experience to the Nursing Profession

 When I made the decision to change careers (my wife suggested nursing), I was fortunate in that some of the credits from my previous degree transferred.
 I did, however, spend more than a year taking per-requisite science courses at community college before transferring to Radford University as a junior.
 Typically, if you have a previous degree within 10 years, universities will transfer most, if not all of your previous credits.
 For me, it had been 17 years, so they transferred all the non-science courses.

 And that brings us to the topic of the day – what is it like going into nursing as a second career?
 The answer, of course, isn’t one-size-fit-all.
 Every second career nurse’s experience will be different, but I’ll share mine and hope that it helps those considering a second career.